 Whaleships set out for several years at a time.
 It was hard, dangerous work for low pay.
 Sailors came from many ports around the world.
 Whales were hunted for their blubber, which was boiled down on the ship and stored in barrels.
 This oil was used for lamps and lubrication of machines.
 The long “teeth” of baleen whales was used for a variety of products that today might be made of plastic.
 When petroleum was discovered, the whale industry declined.

 Life Onboard a Ship

 The captain ruled the ship.
 He was assisted by mates, who ran the ship and supervised the crew.
 On a whaler, some crew members tended the ship, or worked as carpenters, stewards, or cooks, while harpooners and others were hired to hunt whales.

 Ships had to carry fresh water for drinking.
 Fresh food was eaten while it lasted, and was restocked during port calls.
 Some live animals might be kept onboard.
 Cooks relied on beans and hardtack that could keep well.

 Signal flags could be used to communicate between ships.
 Mail was a bit haphazard and was received only occasionally, when a ship happened to meet another ship or come to a port.

 A logbook about the ship’s voyage was kept by the ship’s mate.
-He recorded the day’s weather and wind, condition of the sea (waves, fog, ice), the ship’s direction, sails hoisted, whales seen or captured, work done, amount of oil stowed, food stores, events of note, and the longitude and latitude of the ship.
-This was all noted in a single paragraph, carefully written in pen and ink or in pencil.
+He recorded the day’s weather and wind, condition of the sea (waves, fog, ice), the ship’s direction, sails hoisted, whales seen or captured, work done, food for the day, amount of oil stowed, events of note, and the longitude and latitude of the ship.
+This might be all noted in a single paragraph, carefully written in pen and ink or in pencil.
 Daily entries often closed with “And so ends this day.”
 Some mates used an ink stamp carved of wood, with a whale imprint to mark entries for days they saw or caught a whale.
 Others drew pictures of passing ships or nearby shorelines in the margins of the logbook.